- Overall GPA of 3.0 or Higher

 | Total Hours | 36 | |

-What Is a B.A. to M.Ed. in Special Education?
+What Is a B.A. to M.Ed. in Curriculum and Instruction with a concentration in Special Education?

-The B.A. to M.Ed. program in Special Education with a Concentration in Intellectual Disabilities is designed for outstanding High Point University undergraduate students majoring in Special Education-Adapted Curriculum.
+The B.A. to M.Ed. program in Curriculum and Instruction with a concentration in Special Education is designed for outstanding High Point University undergraduate students majoring in Special Education.
 To be eligible, students must be enrolled in their final year of undergraduate study and have demonstrated academic success in the first three years of coursework.
-Students accepted into the B.A. to M.Ed. in Special Education with a Concentration in Intellectual Disabilities will be permitted to enroll in nine hours of advanced coursework that may be applied toward completion of the M.Ed. degree in Special Education with a Concentration in Intellectual Disabilities.
+Students accepted into the B.A. to M.Ed. in Curriculum and Instruction/Special Education will be permitted to enroll in nine hours of advanced coursework in their senior year that may be applied toward completion of the M.Ed. degree in Curriculum and Instruction/Special Education.

-Students will apply for admission into the M.Ed. program in Special Education with a Concentration in Intellectual Disabilities immediately upon graduation and continue in the program during the summer and into the following academic year.
+Students will apply for admission into the M.Ed. program in Curriculum and Instruction/Special Education immediately upon graduation and continue in the program during the summer and into the following academic year.
 Upon completion of all graduate coursework and when students submit the application for graduation, the specified credits completed during the senior undergraduate year will be transferred onto students’ graduate academic record.

 | Course Code | Course Name | Credit Hours | ||